julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 **Use:** Malaria medicine, fever cure, spiritual cleanser
 **Folklore:** In Chinese Taoist tradition, sweet wormwood (Qing Hao) was written about as early as 168 BC in the *Wushi'er Bingfang*.
 In the Balkans, wild Artemisia is still used to “smoke out” sickness or stuck spirits, often burned in cow dung for potency.

+## Seeds With a Story

+On a recent trip through the southern Balkans, we met a man producing some of the finest Artemisia annua we’ve ever encountered — wild-grown, sun-fed, and brimming with life.

+Now you can try it for yourself.

+→ Order [Heirloom Artemisia Seeds](/https://wildwitchherbs.com/shop/#artemisia-annua-seeds--5/) while supplies last — this is a limited harvest, and once they’re gone, they’re gone.

+These seeds aren’t mass-produced or bred for mildness.
+They’re bitter, wild, and strong — the kind of medicine grandmothers used to grow.
+If you’re ready to plant your own story, you’ll want these.
 ---

 ### **Rue (*Ruta graveolens*)**